Restaurant Management Consulting in Downtown Miami and Southern Florida

 Miami is not like anywhere else in America.
 That is not marketing copy.
-It is a demographic and economic reality that shapes every single decision a restaurant owner in this city has to make — from the menu to the staffing model to how you price a plate of ropa vieja on Calle 8.
+It is a demographic and economic reality that shapes every single decision a restaurant owner in this city has to make, from the menu to the staffing model to how you price a plate of ropa vieja on Calle 8.

 If you are running an independent restaurant in Miami and you are struggling, there is a good chance the problem is not the food.
 The problem is that you are running a generic restaurant business in a market that demands something specific.
-This is exactly what a restaurant consultant who understands Miami can help you fix.
+This is exactly what a restaurant management consultant who understands Miami can help you fix.

 Who Is Miami